albertknows/albert_on_data/content/posts/best-data-science-podcasts.md

 ## code to find top data science podcasts - version 2

-Well, that was fine, but I think its actually lacking a bit.
-There seem to be a few podcasts that I've stumbled across that are missing which I was hoping this would capture.
-So we're going to switch some stuff up.
-First, I'm going to use a mobile user agent to tell Google I'm searching from my phone.

-Why?
-Well Google shows different results for desktop searches vs mobile searches, so if we're looking to find the best podcasts, we want to be where most of the searches are actually happening.
-And since you basically always listen to podcasts on your phone, it probably makes sense to search *from your phone*...
-The code for that is below, the main changes are in which elements are scraped from the page

     # Mobile Search Version
     headers = {"user-agent" : MOBILE_USER_AGENT}